tonethar/IGME-330-Fall-2023/hw/hw-4.md

 # HW-4 - *NY State Park Buddy* (DRAFT)
-***Note: this is a DRAFT from last semester and will not be updated until we return after Thanbksgiving break on 11/28***
+***Note: this is a DRAFT from last semester and will not be updated until sometime after we return from Thanksgiving break***
 - Additional requirements:
   - TypeScript
   - Firebase integration